turned2670/starter-academic/content/home/experience.md

   location = "Singapore"
   date_start = "2017-01-05"
   date_end = "2017-05-24"
+  description = """

-  description = """Leopard: Extract and assess program metrics of tested software programs to identify vulnerability-prone functions and CVEs, assisted with the fuzzing tools.
+  * Leopard: Extract and assess program metrics of tested software programs to identify vulnerability-prone functions and CVEs, assisted with the fuzzing tools.
   """

 [[experience]]